MicrosoftDocs/minecraft-creator/creator/Commands/commands/spreadplayers.md

 ## Arguments
 - `maxHeight`: rotation
+The maximum height that players can spawn.
+Default: `0.0`.
 - `maxRange`: float
 The furthest distance that players can spawn from each other.
 Default: `0.0`.